Esri/i3s-spec/profiles/bim/docs/filterAuthoringInfo.md

 # Filter authoring info for Building Scene Layer

-The filter authoring info object contains metadata about hte authoring process for creating a filter object.
-This allows the authoring client to save specific overridable settings so that the next time it is accessed via an authoring client, their selections are remembered.
+The filter authoring info object contains metadata about the authoring process for creating a filter object.
+This allows the authoring client to save specific, overridable settings.
+The next time it is accessed via an authoring client, their selections are remembered.
 Non-authoring clients can ignore it.
 Includes properties such as enabled categories or slider.

 ### Related: